 The Mahoney Case features a wide variety of Tubman-based materials.
 The collection includes biographies, magazine articles, newspaper articles, pictures and copies of personal letters to and about Harriet Tubman.

-Our collections include access to the popular genealogy sites Ancestry and Heritage Quest.
+Our collections include access to the popular genealogy sites Ancestry, American Ancestors and Heritage Quest.

 Ancestry Library Edition brings the world’s most popular consumer online genealogy resource to your library.
 It’s an unprecedented online collection of individuals from North America, the United Kingdom, Europe, Australia, and more.

 Answers await everyone—whether professional or hobbyist, expert or novice, genealogist or historian—inside the more than 7,000 available databases.
 Here, you can unlock the story of you with sources like censuses, vital records, immigration records, family histories, military records, court and legal documents, directories, photos, maps, and more.